Writing a great introduction

 Goals sentence: What are your current career or educational aspirations?
 This will help others understand the path you're on (or trying to get on!).

-As an advisor, you can also use the summary to share the ways you think you'd be most helpful to students.
+As an advisor, you can also use the intro to share the ways you think you'd be most helpful to students.
 If you're a student, share a couple of insights you're hoping to glean from conversations with advisors.